gaak99/oxly/README.md

 #Tips/Tricks/Caveats/Gotchas

 ##Design
-* oxit is not git -- As far as a poor-man's DVCS goes, oxit is useful when git is not always avail but lacks many of git's popular features (some cuz no real commits, some by design (deemed not useful in this context), some by author's git ignorance or lack of time to implement them).
+* oxit is not git -- Def not git as no real commits, no branches, single user, etc. But as far as a poor-man's DVCS goes, oxit can be useful when git is not avail.

 * Only handles a single file on Dropbox as remote repo (might be expanded to a dir tree in future).